jbakse/compform_site/content/strategy/index.md

 - What characteristics could be used to group similar examples?
 - What applications might each placement pattern have?
 - How could you group the examples?
-- Are there multiple grouping that would make sense?
+- Are there multiple groupings that would make sense?

 ![overview](figures/pp_tall.png){scale wide}